These States Have the Most Credit Card Debt. Did Yours Make the List?

 Ready to pay off your credit card debt?

 If you fall behind on your credit card debt, you may find yourself getting crushed by interest rates north of 20%.
 You’ll never catch up that way.
 You’re spending so much on interest, you’ll never pay off your balances.

 It might be worth consolidating or refinancing your debt.

 By refinancing an existing loan, you’re taking out a totally new loan, which comes with new terms and (ideally) a lower interest rate.
 Credible is an online marketplace that offers consumers personalized loan offers.
 Think of it like Zillow — but for personal loans.

 Rates start at 5.99%, and you can check yours by entering a loan amount here ($500 to $40,000) and comparing your personalized options in under 90 seconds.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She didn’t start using a credit card full time until last year.
 Even so, she’s still paranoid about paying it off each month, but she appreciates the airline points.